kossiitkgp/KWoC-Backend/README.md

 - `GITHUB_OAUTH_CLIENT_ID`: The client id used for Github OAuth.
 (See [Github OAuth](#github-oauth))
 - `GITHUB_OAUTH_CLIENT_SECRET`: The client secret used for Github OAuth.
 (See [Github OAuth](#github-oauth))
 - `JWT_SECRET_KEY`: The secret key used to create a JWT token.
 (It can be a randomly generated string)
+- `JWT_VALIDITY_TIME`: The amount of time (in hours) for which the generated JWT tokens should be valid.

 ### Github OAuth
 KWoC uses Github [OAuth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps#about-github-apps-and-oauth-apps) for log in authentication instead of passwords.